Military parades in North Korea: National Liberation Day/Victory Day

 Parades in honor of the National Liberation Day of Korea and the Day of Victory in the Great Fatherland Liberation War:

 1949 and 1953-60

 The 1949 Liberation day parade was the first parade held since the DPRK's establishment.
 Held at Pyongyang Station, it celebrated the 4th liberation anniversary.
 A parade was held again in 1953 after the end of the Korean War, and then conducted every year until 1960.
 The 1960 parade celebrated the 15th anniversary of liberation.
 It was the last parade to be held until 1985.

 1985

 The parade was part of country's 40th anniversary of liberation ceremonies.
 In attendance was First Deputy Premier of the Soviet Union and future President of Azerbaijan Heydar Aliyev.
 The North Korean Koksan self-propelled gun was unveiled at the parade.
-Other notable attendees included O Chin-u, Kim Jong Il, and Marshal Vasily Petrov (Commander-in-Chief of the Soviet Army).
+Other notable attendees included O Jin-u, Kim Jong Il, and Marshal Vasily Petrov (Commander-in-Chief of the Soviet Army).